QuTech-Delft/QMI/documentation/sphinx/source/tutorial.rst

 to tell the task to stop, followed by :py:func:`task.join() <qmi.core.task.QMI_TaskRunner.join>` to wait until the task is fully stopped.

+..
+Would it make sense to make Task objects context managers as well so that starting, stopping and joining could all be done by the context manager protocol?

 Run the script from the shell command line::

     python task_demo.py